Beekeeping Tips for Beginners

 - Honey flow

-Period when bees are collecting nectar in plentiful amounts from plants.
+Period when bees are collecting nectar in plentiful amounts from plants and storing a surplus of honey.

 - House bee

-A young worker bee, one day to two weeks old, that works only in the hive.
+A young worker bee, 1 day to 2 weeks old, that works only in the hive.

 - Langstroth hive